-To curb carbon emissions, New Zealand came up with a Zero-Carbon Amendment Bill aimed at neutralizing carbon emissions by 2050.
+To curb carbon emissions, New Zealand came up with a Zero-Carbon Amendment Bill to neutralise carbon emissions by 2050.
 The bill specifies two types of Carbon:

-- greenhouse gas emissions from fossil fuel from industries and individual emissions, and
+- greenhouse gas emissions from fossil fuels from industries and individual emissions, and

 - biogenic methane that is produced by the agricultural sector, MFE 2019.

-Given that the agricultural emissions account for 49.2% of total emissions in 2016 which are mostly from agriculture activities and livestock farming, the pastoral sector is facing increasing pressures to reign in on their carbon emissions (Farmers feel New Zealand, 2019).
+Agricultural emissions accounted for 49.2% of total emissions in 2016, mostly from agricultural activities and livestock farming.
+The pastoral sector is facing increasing pressures to reign in its carbon emissions (Farmers feel New Zealand, 2019).

 So what are these climate change actions these three NZ farmers are doing?

-Stuff NZ interviewed three New Zealand farmers who are incorporating climate change action as part of their daily work.
+Stuff NZ interviewed three New Zealand farmers incorporating climate change action as part of their daily work.
 They all say that the rewards speak for themselves.

 “I don’t make climate change-based decisions for what we do on-farm.
 I don’t.
-But as it happens, there’s a great deal of overlap between what is good for the climate, and what is good for all sorts of other things,” Christopher Falconer, a Waikato dairy farmer told the Stuff about mitigating the effects of climate change.
+But as it happens, there’s a great deal of overlap between what is good for the climate and what is good for all sorts of other things,” Christopher Falconer, a Waikato dairy farmer, told Stuff about mitigating the effects of climate change.

-- He protects wetlands on his farm by building a fence around it, and plants so many trees that he loses count.
+- He protects wetlands on his farm by building a fence around them and plants so many trees that he loses count.

 - One of his projects is a 250K effluent system to manage cattle wastes effectively.

-- He does not rear his own heifer but puts the herd to beef bulls, selling most of the calves and buying replacement stock when needed.
-A recycling process that can reduce carbon emissions that would otherwise be produced when rearing your own herd of heifers.
+- He does not rear his heifer but puts the herd to beef bulls, selling most of the calves and buying replacement stock when needed.
+A recycling process can reduce carbon emissions that would otherwise be produced when rearing your herd of heifers.

-It’s important that farmers need to be mature when dealing with these issues he further adds.
+He further adds that farmers need to be mature when dealing with these issues.